trainline/consul-deployment-agent/docs/what-it-does.md

 ## On startup

-- Waits for puppet to drop file to signal instance readiness before proceeding.
+- Waits for puppet to drop file to signal instance readiness before proceeding (if instructed to do so in the config file).

 - Loads consul and standard configuration from the local config.yml file.